-Human Resources > Benefits and Time Off > PTF Benefits > Time Off & Leave
+Human Resources > Benefits and Time Off > PTF Benefits > Time Off & Leave leave.
+General program information is available on the New York State Paid Family Leave website (https://paidfamilyleave.ny.gov/).

-New York State's Paid Family Leave (PFL) allows eligible employees to take up to 12 weeks of leave in 2023.
-General program information is available on the New York State Paid Family
+New York State's Paid Family Leave (PFL) allows eligible employees to take up to 12 weeks of